emacsmirror/emc/README.md

 The standard Emacs `compile` machinery is mostly designed for interactive use, but nowadays, for C/C++ at least, build systems and different platforms make the process quite a bit more complicated.
+Moreover, it is often desirable to have a slightly higher level API to programmatically invoke a build system.

 The goal of this library is to hide some of these details for Unix (Linux), Mac OS and Windows.
 The **EMC** (`emc`) library interfaces